cdapio/cdap/docs/developer-guide/source/intro.rst

 	    counters.increment(key.getBytes());
 	  }

-The runtime system reads the DataSet specification for “myCounters” from the metadata store and injects a functional instance of the DataSet class.
+The runtime system reads the DataSet specification for “myCounters” from the metadata store and injects a functional instance of the DataSet class when the Application is deployed.

-..
-[DOCNOTE: elaborate]

 You can implement custom DataSets by extending the DataSet base class or existing DataSet types.